29 out of 29 people found this review helpfulwrite a review of this game

 SummaryDost thou understand now what a legendary game this is, milord?

 You can do anything in this game.
 You can light candles, play harpsichords, break doors, rob banks, bake bread, make clothes, navigate ships, sleep with whores, and collect pumpkins.
-Note: I mentioned only the activities you can do - none of those are required from you to do in order to finish the game.
+Note: I mentioned only the activities you can do - none of those are required from you in order to finish the game.
 Everything can be interacted with, and I do mean everything.
-You can go into a house, get a pair of boots and wear them, read all the books on the bookshelf, break a barrel in the kitchen, take some mutton from a crate and eat it, then take a goose quill from the table in the living room, put in on the owner's bed, wake him up, and sleep on the bed instead of him.
-I'm bringing silly examples here, but I just don't know how else to describe the amazing interactivity this game offers.
+You can go into a house, get a pair of boots and wear them, read all the books on the bookshelf, break a barrel in the kitchen, take some mutton from a crate and eat it, then take a goose quill from the table in the living room, put in on the owner's bed, wake him up, and sleep in the bed instead of him.
 Your mouse cursor can access everything your eye meets.
-The game satisfies one of the most important instincts of a gamer - curiousity.
-Any gamer is naturally curious and wants to see everything a game offers.
-But you'll never achieve this goal in "Ultima VII", unless you wish to dedicate it all the time you spend with other games - it has too much to offer.
+With all its sophisticated material, the game brilliantly caters to our basic gamer instincts: curiosity and greed.
+Every player is naturally curious and wants to see everything a game offers.
+But you'll never achieve this goal in Ultima VII, unless you wish to dedicate to it all the time you spend with other games - it has too much to offer.

-Interacting with objects is not the only thing that makes "Ultima VII" a truly interactive game.
-More important that interaction with items is the interaction with people.
-"Ultima VII" has the most believable and interesting NPCs I ever met in a game.
-In most RPGs non-playable characters are just there to supply information, or, in best case, to be an important part of the plot.
+Equally important is the interaction with people.
+In most RPGs non-playable characters are there to supply information, or, in best case, play an important role in the story.
 You always feel those NPCs are somehow connected to you and to the game you are now playing, but have no lives of their own.
-The NPCs in "Ultima VII" live their own lives.
+The NPCs in Ultima VII, on the other hand, live their own lives.
 Most of them have nothing to do with you and with your quest.
-They are there because they are an integral part of the world.
-Any time you talk to an NPC, you talk to a real person - not a character of a game, but just a usual, normal person who is not related to your grand quest and who has his own little joys and troubles.
-Very important is the movement of NPCs.
-I don't understand how come other game designers didn't think of this: any credibility in portraying a character is drastically reduced when this character always stands on the same place and doesn't move, no matter what happens around him.
-The characters of "Ultima VII" behave like normal people - they move.
-And they don't just run around in circles - they pursue their own schedules.
-It is very interesting just to stay near a character for a while and to watch his movements during a day.
+They are there because they are.
+Any time you talk to an NPC, you talk to a real person who is not related to your grand quest and has his own little joys and troubles.
+Also, those NPCs are dynamic.
+You can count on one hand the amount of games that paid attention to NPC routines after Ultima VII.
+The inhabitants of Britannia pursue their own schedules.
+You can stalk any character and watch his movements - it can be a fascinating process.
 You can witness how he wakes up in the morning.
 Then he probably goes to his shop (if he is a shopkeeper), or to his place of work.
 In the evening you can meet him in the local tavern drinking some beer and talking with friends.
-Then he goes back home and sleeps in the night.
+Then he goes back home and sleeps at night.
 Sounds simple, right?
 But how many RPGs actually introduced such characters?
 And I'm talking of every single NPC in the game here, not just some "chosen" characters who have something to do with the plot.

-The story of the game resembles at first sight a typical corny tale about a big bad guy threatening the world and you being the only one able to stop him.
-But I never felt the plot of "Ultima VII" was corny or banal when I was playing it.
-Maybe it was because of the exceptional quality of the game's dialogues, their fine language and unique style: what a game tells you is often less important than how it tells it.
-Or maybe it was because of the more original ideas that decorated the main plot: the "big bad guy" watches you from behind the scene, but never gets involved in action himself, so that your actual enemies in the game are members of a corrupt religious organization, whose leader is very truthfully portrayed and certainly belongs to the more interesting villain characters video games have to offer.
-Another reason might be the abundance of sub-quests and sub-plots, many of which were so deep and original that you could easily forget the relative simplicity of the main story.
-Particularly memorable was the sub-plot in Skara Brae - one of the most memorable and meaningful ones ever to grace a game.
+The plot of Ultima VII is quite interesting and starts with a gruesome murder you, as the Avatar, must investigate.
+The "big bad guy" watches you from behind the stage, but never gets involved in action himself, so that your actual enemies in the game are members of a pseudo-religious organization, whose leader is very truthfully portrayed and certainly belongs to the more memorable villain characters video games have to offer.
+There is an abundance of sub-quests and sub-plots, some of which surpass the main story in quality.
+Particularly memorable is the Skara Brae quest.
 An entire town has been burnt down because of an unfortunate accident - who is to blame for it?
 The person who started the fire puts all the blame on himself, but is he really the one morally responsible?
 There is also a blacksmith in the town who refuses to accept his own death because his spirit is driven by vengeance against the one who took his beloved wife away from him.
-In the end, one of the town's inhabitants has to sacrifice himself in order to save the town, but nobody wants to do it, and the town's mayor, who was never known for being particularly brave or virtuous, has to do it himself.
-Till the very end he still hopes somebody else will take this burden from him - but here it is, the last step before death, and the mayor says: "I was not a good mayor when I was alive, but at least I will be known as a good mayor after I die".
+In the end, one of the town's inhabitants has to sacrifice himself in order to save it, but nobody wants to do it, and the town's mayor, who was never known for being particularly brave or virtuous, has to do it himself.
+Till the very end he still hopes someone else will take this burden from him - but here it is, the last step before death, and the mayor says: "I was not a good mayor when I was alive, but at least I will be known as a good mayor after I die".
 It is just a minor sub-plot in a huge game, but how much care, creativity, and soul was put into it!

 The BadThe most obvious drawback of the game is the new real-time combat.
 While the option to streamline battles can be a good thing under the right circumstances, it appears that the developers only went for that and neglected other aspects such as tactical management, positioning, etc. Basically, combat in the game boils down to switching to the attack mode and watching how your fairly inept companions hit each other or waste valuable arrows and bolts on a measly rat.
 You always have very little HP and can be killed in a few blows, but so can your opponents - a feature than often turns the battles into continuous save-and-reload affairs.
 Combat is also generally too easy, and even some of the later boss battles can be resolved in under one minute.

-There are also a few smaller issues mostly caused by the interface.
+There are a few smaller issues mostly caused by the interface.
 Item management can be confusing: objects that are crucial to the plot look just like any others and can be lost very easily - especially if you give them to your companions, who tend to drop items when they get wounded in combat and run away.
 The problem is that often you don't get enough clues as to which items are really important; even worse, you could get an important item before you actually know you need it, and then throw it out.
 Imagine the frustration of going through the entire game and suddenly realizing that you've thrown out something needed to complete the it and can't remember where you did that.
 This forces you to keep and to carry with you all kinds of weird items - half of which are probably pure junk - in fear of losing something important and therefore being unable to complete the game.